-Normalized Relational Database - The Workforce Information Database is a normalized relational database structure developed for the storage and maintenance of employment statistics, labor market information, employer listings and related economic and demographic data.
-The database development project originated from the need for a single, multi-purpose database structure to drive analytical and data display systems.
+The Workforce Information Database is a normalized relational database structure developed for the storage and maintenance of employment statistics, labor market information, employer listings and related economic and demographic data.
+This database originated from the need for a single, multi-purpose structure to drive analytical and data display systems.

-- The resulting cost savings to the workforce information system as a whole is significant because states and national entities do not have to "reinvent the wheel".
+The resulting cost savings to the workforce information system as a whole is significant because states and national entities do not have to "reinvent the wheel".